 In 2010, thirty-two years after the Sign was rebuilt, the Sign’s #1 fan, Hugh Hefner, presented the Hollywood Sign Trust with the closing gift to ‘Save the Peak,’ capping efforts to raise funds to purchase and protect the 138 endangered acres behind the Hollywood Sign.
 Thanks to Mr. Hefner’s contribution, grants from The Tiffany & Co.
 Foundation and Aileen Getty, along with contributions from Hollywood leaders and fans around the world, the view that is inseparable from this cultural landmark will be protected.

-In preparation for the 90th anniversary, the Hollywood Sign Trust and Sherwin Williams teamed up to give the Sign more complete make-over.
+In preparation for the 90th anniversary in 2013, the Hollywood Sign Trust and Sherwin Williams teamed up to give the Sign a more complete make-over.
 Sherwin Williams donated special eco-friendly, long lasting Emerald Exterior Acrylic Latex paint and the labor for a 10-week facelift to the Hollywood Sign.
 For a time-lapse video of the make-over, click here.

 The Hollywood Sign continues to inspire moviemakers and fans around the world, while playing a vital role in keeping the town it helped put on the map at the center of the global entertainment industry.